April 14, 2026

 The more extensive your medical treatment, the higher your documented damages.

 Your settlement should account for all medical costs related to the accident, both past and future.
+Understanding how medical bills are handled in a settlement is critical before accepting any offer.
 This includes:

 - Emergency room visits and hospitalization